atakhan27/atakhan27/README.md

 - 🌱 Learning more about and studying **ML, React, Django, SQL**

+- 💬 Ask me about anything, I am happy to help

 - 📫 How to reach me **aahmedov13464@ada.edu.az**

 <h3 align="left">Connect with me:</h3>